Can Can (band)

 Can Can (stylized as Can!!Can) is an American punk rock band from Atlanta, Georgia.
 They were formed in 2007 by lead vocalist Patrick Aleph, guitarist Mary Collins, and drummer Josh Lamar.
 They released their independent debut album, All Hell, before signing to JDub Records, who released their next album, Monsters & Healers, the following year.
 They are known for Aleph's aggressive vocals and philosophical, Jewish-themed lyrics.

 Biography

 Can Can was formed in 2007 in Atlanta, Georgia.
-Its members met through the local music scene: Lead singer Patrick Aleph was in the Alive Records band The Love Drunks, guitarist Mary Collins performed as Trixie Riptide with the riot grrrl band The Moto-Litas, and drummer Josh Lamar toured with Nick Oliveri's band Mondo Generator.
+Its members met through the local music scene: Lead singer Patrick Beaulier who performed as Patrick Aleph was in the Alive Records band The Love Drunks, guitarist Mary Collins performed as Trixie Riptide with the riot grrrl band The Moto-Litas, and drummer Josh Lamar toured with Nick Oliveri's band Mondo Generator.